-Manhattan Active Moms Study - This study is examining the effectiveness of group workshop sessions designed to promote physical activity among new moms.
-Women who have had a baby in the past year and are not currently exercising regularly are eligible to participate. ***Currently recruiting participants***
+Manhattan Active Moms Study - This study examined the effectiveness of group workshop sessions that used a general or specific exercise recommendation to promote physical activity among new moms.
+Read about the results here:

 Most of the research conducted in the PAIR Lab takes place in the Physical Activity and Nutrition Clinical Research Consortium (PAN-CRC), which is a collaborative clinical research facility.
 The PAN-CRC includes a large conference room for group-based workshop sessions, two Precor treadmills and a large group activity room for exercise training studies, and a childcare room to accommodate parents who participate in our research.
 In addition, the facility includes multiple examination rooms for assessing body composition, measuring cardiorespiratory fitness, processing blood samples, and evaluating a variety of clinical health outcomes.

 The PAIR Lab is also equipped with 50 GT3X+ Actigraph accelerometers for objective physical activity assessment and uses Survey Monkey and Qualtrics for online data collection.

 Our laboratory has developed a variety of behavior change tools and resources to benefit individuals who are working to adopt and maintain a physically active lifestyle.
 For a quick overview of strategies busy working professionals can use to fit physical activity into their lives, try this: [Making time for exercise]

 Additionally, here are some ideas for incorporating more movement during your workday: [Sit less at work]

 We also have handouts that go into greater depth on topics related to physical activity adoption and maintenance.
 We hope you will find something that interests you